QED-92/cyber-security/server-side-attacks/server-side-attacks.md

 This response will serve as our baseline and can be filtered out during fuzzing to reduce noise.

-With the baseline established, we use `ffuf` to fuzz potential endpoint names through the vulnerable `dateserver parameter`.
+With the baseline established, we use `ffuf` to fuzz potential endpoint names through the vulnerable `dateserver` parameter.
 The application appends `.php`, so the wordlist entries are used accordingly.

 We filter out responses that match the known `404` behavior and irrelevant word counts: